microchip-pic-avr-solutions/epc9148-power-3level-buck-acmc/readme.md

 To program the converter to provide a nominal output voltage different from the 12 V DC set by default, follow these steps:

   - Open the project in MPLAB X® IDE
-  - Navigate to 'Header Files/Config/epc9143_r40_hwdescr.h' using the Project Manager on the left of the main window
+  - Navigate to 'Header Files/Config/epc9148_r40_hwdescr.h' using the Project Manager on the left of the main window
   - Go to line #325 (see below)
   - Change the give settings as desired
   - Build the program
-  - Remove power from the input of the EPC9531 test fixture
+  - Remove power from the input of the EPC9148 board
-  - Connect a valid ICSP programming device (e.g. MPLAB ICD4, MPLAB PICkit4) to the PC and the EPC9531 test fixture (see [EPC9531 Quick Start Guide](https://epc-co.com/epc/documents/guides/EPC9531_qsg.pdf) for details)
+  - Connect a valid ICSP programming device (e.g. MPLAB ICD4, MPLAB PICkit4) to the PC and the EPC9148 board
   - Program the device with the target device being powered by the debugger/programmer
-  - Disconnect the ICSP programming device from the EPC9531 test fixture
+  - Disconnect the ICSP programming device from the EPC9148
-  - Apply valid input voltage across the input terminals of EPC9531 and observe the output of the EPC9143 reference design
+  - Apply valid input voltage across the input terminals of EPC9148 and observe the output of the EPC9148 reference design

 The setting for the nominal output voltage is found in lines #324 through #326.